This is a critical time in your life. You’ve just spent four years studying, learning, and working towards your first job in residency.

 For these sessions, we recommend a jacket or blazer.
 Make sure to iron the jacket beforehand.
 If you want to bring a stethoscope or similar tool, that’s okay.
 You may find it “corny” later, so we’ll take photos with and without the prop.

-You can find more tips here: How to Prepare for Business Headshots
+You can find more tips here: How to Prepare for Professional Headshots

 That’s a wrap!
 Keep these tips in mind and you’ll have an impressive headshot for use on applications, LinkedIn, and on your future employer’s website.
 You can click here to learn more about medical residency headshots.